 What should you wear? – Our top picks

 Whether you’re heading to work or enjoying a leisurely Sunday ride, you should always use bike lights whenever riding in autumn.
-They’ll not only make you visible to motorists, but to other bike riders and pedestrians if you’re heading off road.
-There are a few things you should consider…
+They’ll make you visible not only to motorists but to other bike riders and pedestrians if you’re heading off-road.
+There are a few things you should consider:

 Be safe, be seen: top bike light tips

 - Front and back lights – As a minimum, you need a rear and front light.
 Most riders will attach these somewhere on their handlebars and to their seat post, although some lights are designed for other parts of a bike.